Last Updated on October 20, 2021

 Some projects will require a PIN for you to access the task in AMR.
 The PIN will be available in the project details or any email you receive from Appen.

 Some projects don’t require a PIN.
-You can log into your AMR app using your Appen login details.
+You can log into your Appen app using your Appen login details.
 The app will ask for some terms agreement and then take you to a list of available projects.

 Usually, the name of the project on Appen connect and AMR app are different, So try to guess a little.
 If you want you can click on the project and see if the project description matches the details of the project on Appen connect (like they ask you to do similar types of tasks).

-The AMR app is very buggy, but it is robust in the sense that it uploads your content to appen servers very reliably.
+It is robust in the sense that it uploads your content to appen servers very reliably.

-Long-term and short-term projects
+Long-term and short-term projects (and how much they pay)

 All projects on Appen have a lifespan (kind of).
 Some projects are one-time tasks, while some projects can go on for years.
 While there is no exact way to learn about long-term or short-term projects at Appen, one key indicator that you can use to guess is the “Task volume” column.